 - Deduction can be claimed only on the interest component of a particular educational loan.

-- Only those loans availed from recognised financial institutions and charitable organisations are eligible for tax deduction.
+- Only those loans availed from recognized financial institutions and charitable organizations are eligible for tax deduction.
 Loans obtained from friends or relatives are not eligible under this section.